plandes/lmtask/README.md

 * model loading, generation, response cleanup, and caching, and
 * a stable request/response API for downstream software.

+A difficult part of making that lifecycle reliable is **model-specific chat formatting**.
+Instruction-tuned models do not all expose the same usable chat template or special-token conventions, and those differences can otherwise leak into dataset preparation, training, testing, and application inference.
+LMTask centralizes this compatibility work: model resources can define or repair the tokenizer chat template, replace model-specific control tokens where needed, and apply the resulting formatting through the task.
+This keeps the prompt seen during specialization aligned with the prompt used for held-out testing and deployment instead of requiring each project to rediscover and patch model-specific tokenization behavior.

 This makes LMTask a better fit than an orchestration-first framework when the central problem is **specializing and deploying the model that performs a particular task**.
 The two approaches are complementary: LMTask supplies a